svroonland/rezilience/docs/docs/docs/general_usage.md

 val env: ZLayer[Clock, Nothing, Database] = (Clock.live ++ databaseLayer) >>> addRateLimiterToDatabase
 ```

 This works well for policies that do not alter the error type like RateLimiter and Retry, but for policies that do alter the error type, you will need to map eg a `CircuitBreakerOpen` to the error type in your service definition.
-For cases where your service's error type is `Throwable`, you can convert a `CircuitBreakerError`, `BulkheadError` or `PolicyError` to an `Exception` using `.toException`.
-For custom error types this is not possible.
-In that case you can define a new service type like `ResilientDatabase` where the error types are `PolicyError[E]`.
+For cases where your service's error type is `Throwable`, you can easily convert a `CircuitBreakerError`, `BulkheadError` or `PolicyError` to an `Exception` using `.toException`.
+Otherwise it is recommended to have something like a general `case class UnknownServiceError(e: Exception)` in your service error type, to which you can map policy errors.
+If that is not possible for some reason, you can also define a new service type like `ResilientDatabase` where the error types are `PolicyError[E]`.

 See the [full example](rezilience/shared/src/test/scala/nl/vroste/rezilience/examples/ZLayerIntegrationExample.scala) for more.